hihihippp/scottsievert.github.io/2014-06-03-parallel-python.markdown

 your machine has.
 One core or worst case means that your parallelized code will still run, just without the speed benefits.

-On "basic" machines, such as this 4-core Macbook Air, I see parallized results that run about twice as fast.
+On "basic" machines, such as this 4-core Macbook Air, I see parallelized results that run about twice as fast.
 On an 8-core iMac, it's about 4 times as fast.
 It seems like my operating system is only dedicating half the cores to this process, but I don't want to dig into that magic.

-Calling `test_primes.parallel` instead of `test_primes` gives us pretty large speed gains.
-Even more convenient, editing the code to do this was *easy.*
-Perhaps even better, it's easy to use threads instead of processes.
+Calling `test_primes.parallel` instead of `test_primes` gives us pretty large speed gains for such a simple method.
+Even more convenient, editing the code to do this was *easy.* Perhaps even better, it's easy to use threads instead of processes.
 The `multiprocessing.dummy` module is an exact clone of `multiprocessing` that uses threads instead of processes.
 Hence if you find gains with threads (I didn't), use `from multiprocessing.dummy import Pool`.

 If you're running code that takes a long time to run and can be run in parallel, you probably have access to a large supercomputing institute like I